-Here are our review of the three top throwing knives we’ve found.
+Here is our review of the three top throwing knives we’ve found.

 Stealth Silver Ninja Throwing Knives

 These Ninja knives are 6 inches long and weight about 5.4 ounces.
 They are quite sharp and the metal is good in my opinion.
 Note that, if you miss a lot, the tip will get bent and you’ll need to sharpen/hammer the tips out to fix it.

 The case is terrible.
 It is made out of rags and it’ll not even hang on your waste.
 You are better off holding the knives in your hand in use and placing it in a shoe box.
 Some reviewers stated how they used duct tape to fix the case–yes, it is that bad.

 United Cutlery Gil Hibben Competition Throwing Knives

 United Cutlery is a big name in knives and I’ve reviewed a lot of their knives before.
 Gil Hibbens is an expert knife throwing and writer of many knife throwing books.
 This set is made with a design from him.

-These knives are 12 inches long and weighs a whopping 12 ounces.
+These knives are 12 inches long and weigh a whopping 12 ounces.
 What is great about this long, heavy knife is that you have a lot of control.
-You can fit all of the handle in your hand and the length makes it spin very slowly.
+You can fit all of the handles in your hand and the length makes it spin very slowly.
 This is good so you know if you need to add more spin or not in case it isn’t sticking.
 The weight allows the knife to stick from as far as 25 feet away!

 This is a great knife for the beginner/intermediate in my opinion.
 For the beginner, you can practice your control a lot.
 For the intermediate, you can practice your distance.

 The metal is great and there are only a few dents from the knife hitting other knives that are stuck in the wood.
 Other than that, this thing won’t break on you if you threw it into cement or accidentally drop it.